 I stopped drinking protein shakes over a decade ago.

-Like most young men, I was introduced to them through sports masters and gym goers.
+Like most young men, they were promoted to me by sports masters and gym buddies.

 They told me that whey protein was an essential for gaining muscle and staying healthy.